jlesquembre/kubeprompt/README.md

 in that terminal the prompt still says that the context is _foo_, but that information is old, and you could execute a command in the wrong context.

-To avoid it, `kubepromt` creates a copy of your current kubeconfig per terminal and sets the `KUBECONFIG` environment variable to that copy.
+To avoid it, `kubeprompt` creates a copy of your current kubeconfig per terminal and sets the `KUBECONFIG` environment variable to that copy.
 If now you change the context or the namespace, only that terminal will be affected.
 If you want to disable `kubeprompt` on one terminal, you just need to press `CTRL+d`